lawsocsg/lawsoc-clinic-manual/docs/property.md

 You should contact the Lender as early as possible, preferably before you pay the upfront deposit, to find out:

-    1. The loan amount you are eligible for.
+> 1. The loan amount you are eligible for.
+>

-    2. The amount of monthly instalments required for repayment of the loan.
+> 2\.
+The amount of monthly instalments required for repayment of the loan.

-To find out more about loans, how interest is computed, how to compare the different home loan packages, and other important information, you can refer to the ABS-MoneySENSE guide *About Home Loans - Key Questions to Ask the Bank Before Taking a Home Loan*.
-[127]_
+To find out more about loans, how interest is computed, how to compare the different home loan packages, and other important information, you can refer to the ABS-MoneySENSE guide *About Home Loans - Key Questions to Ask the Bank Before Taking a Home Loan*.[^14]

 **CPF savings**